ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 Based on the source environment complexity, you must consider the following target platform:

-* Single site VMware vCenter Server® instance - An automated provisioning offering that deploys hardware and software in a defined pattern.
+* Single site VMware {{site.data.keyword.vcf-auto-short}}® instance - An automated provisioning offering that deploys hardware and software in a defined pattern.
 After initial deployment, you must add capacity and additional services to a number of automated workflows as needed.
-For more information, see [vCenter Server overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).
-The types of vCenter Server instances include:
+For more information, see [{{site.data.keyword.vcf-auto-short}} overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).
+The types of {{site.data.keyword.vcf-auto-short}} instances include:
    * Regulated Workloads.
 For more information, see [VMware Regulated Workloads overview](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).
    * Security and Compliance Readiness Bundle.
 For more information, see [Security and Compliance Readiness Bundle overview](/docs/vmwaresolutions?topic=vmwaresolutions-scb-overview).
-* Multisite or location vCenter Server instance - The vCenter Server offering can be deployed in multiple locations to create a multisite or location vCenter Server instance.
-The vCenter Server multisite deployment pattern is two or more instances that are deployed into a common root domain and single sign-on domain with vCenters in Enhanced Link Mode.
+* Multisite or location {{site.data.keyword.vcf-auto-short}} instance - The {{site.data.keyword.vcf-auto-short}} offering can be deployed in multiple locations to create a multisite or location {{site.data.keyword.vcf-auto-short}} instance.
+The {{site.data.keyword.vcf-auto-short}} multisite deployment pattern is two or more instances that are deployed into a common root domain and single sign-on domain with vCenters in Enhanced Link Mode.
 Each site or location has its own NSX-T instance.
-For more information, see [Multisite configuration for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite).
+For more information, see [Multisite configuration for {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite).

-The vCenter Server multizone offering is now deprecated.
-For more information, see [vCenter Server multizone BOM](/docs/vmwaresolutions?topic=vmwaresolutions-mcv-archi-bom).
+The {{site.data.keyword.vcf-auto-short}} multizone offering is now deprecated.
+For more information, see [{{site.data.keyword.vcf-auto-short}} multizone BOM](/docs/vmwaresolutions?topic=vmwaresolutions-mcv-archi-bom).
 {: note}

 For more information about comparisons of the previous available offerings to enable a selection, see [Target platforms in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-targets).